dansylvain/dansylvain/README.md

-# Hello, I'm Dan! 👋
+# Ahoy!
+I'm Dan ⚓

-Welcome to my GitHub profile!
+Welcome to my GitHub — this is where I’m building my future in embedded electronics for luxury yachts 🛥️

-I'm a student at 42 School of Perpignan passionate about coding and technology.
-I enjoy exploring various programming languages and learning new skills.

-## About Me
+## 🔧 About Me

 - 🎓 Studying at [42 School](https://www.42.fr/)
-- 💻 Proficient in HTML, CSS, JavaScript, C
-- 🌱 Currently learning about Networking and algorithms
-- 🔭 Exploring opportunities to collaborate on interesting projects
+- 🛠️ Specializing in embedded systems & software development
+- 🌊 My goal: design intelligent interfaces for yachts (voice-controlled, touch-enabled, autonomous)
+- 📡 Currently doing an internship in Elne, working on Arduino-based digital art display & security
+- ✍️ I share my weekly progress and insights on Medium and LinkedIn
 - 📫 How to reach me: [Email](mailto:dsylvain@student.42perpignan.fr)

+## 🧰 Tech Stack & Tools

+- Languages: C, C++, C#, JavaScript, HTML/CSS
+- Tools & Tech: Arduino, Avalonia UI, Raspberry Pi, Git, Linux (Ubuntu)
+- Currently learning: voice interfaces, marine electronics, embedded regulations

-## Projects
+## 🚀 Featured Projects

 Here are some of the projects I've been working on: